envimate/message-mate/README.md

 ```
 ### Message Function
 Implementing a Request-Reply communication over an asynchronous MessageBus can be
 error-prone.
-Once the request is send all errors should be checked for it.
-One request
+Once the request is send, numerous ways exist, how to respond to it.
-can be answered by different replies, that are distinct in their format or by the request
-they correspond to.
-All errors for these potential replies have to be checked too.
+It could be answered by different types for replies.
+Some model success responses,
+others error responses.
+But also exceptions can occur and no regular response is ever
+sent.
+In case several requests are simultaneously active, responses and exceptions
+have to be checked, if they correspond to the correct request.

 The `MessageFunction` class simplifies this Request-Reply communication.
 During its creation
+you can define, which potential success and error responses could occur.
+Sending the request
-potential replies are defined.
-When a request is send, a future is returned, that is fulfilled once one of the following
+returns a future, that is fulfilled once the request was answered: may it be a successful reply,
-cases arise: a successful reply is received, a reply defined as failure reply is received or an exception is thrown
-during the process.
+a reply indicating an error or an exception, that was thrown during the process.

+The future provides the methods `get`and `await`, which block the caller until a result
+is received or the optional timeout expired.
+The future also allows for a non blocking
+processing.
+Via the `then` method follow up actions can be defined, that are executed
+once a the future is fulfilled.

-In the following example we want to buy a number of apples from a farmer via a
+The following example modells the process of buying a number of apples from a farmer.
-`BuyAppleRequest`.
-The farmer can accept our offer with an `AcceptOfferReply` or decline
+The `BuyAppleRequest` starts the negotiation.
+The farmer can accept the offer with
-with a `DeclineOfferReply` based on hist stock:
+an `AcceptOfferReply` or decline with a `DeclineOfferReply` based on his stock:

 ```java
 class Farmer {